YelizavetaZenenko/WEB_Project/README.md

 - Compile and run the Java application (if you are using a framework such as Spring Boot, you can use mvn spring-boot:run).
 - Access the web page via a browser (e.g. http://localhost:8080).
 3. **Edit the code**:
-If you want to add more features or change existing ones, feel free to make changes to the Java and HTML code.
+If you want to add more features or change existing ones, feel free to make changes to the HTML code.
 After making changes, recompile and redeploy.
 ## **Contribute**
 If you want to contribute to this project, feel free to fork the repository, create a new branch, and submit a push request.
 Here are some ways you can help:
 ## **Suggest improvements or new features.**